1iveowl/VeraControl.PCL/README.md

 	}
 }
 ```
-Finally to make it easier to use `SwitchPower1` have been added to the `ServiceType enum`:
+Finally to make it easier to use `SwitchPower1` have been added to the `ServiceType enum`.
+New services should be added here too:
 ```csharp
 public enum ServiceType
 {